T1 Internet Access for Dummies

 Be certain your T1 product in Stanford is really a "clearchannel" item and is not shared with different clients.
 Also be certain you have a powerful SLA or Service Level Agreement from your supplier.
 A SLA will specify the access you can get and the penalty the service company will pay in the event that they don't supply this kind of service.
 If you need assistance, establishing the proper SLA gives you the help of a professional if you don't have one already.
 It's much better to pay a small fee up front than to enter a long term agreement with an substandard provider.
 You can definitely receive authoritative help free of charge by simply contacting one of the many T1 brokers on the web.

-We are experts in California T1 line.
+We help you with Stanford T1 Pricing.
 This page is a quick listing of the products specifically offered by T1Market in Stanford.

-As we go forward, our objective is to regularly improve our product offerings.
-We now deliver business products typically used by bigger firms, particularly: MPLS network service, gigabit ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Several of our service providers also offer free managed Cisco routers for multi-year agreements.
-Primarily, our objective is to build a bond with you - our client - that will last for years to come.
-Acquiring your trust is exactly what we do all the time.
-Conserving you cash on low-cost bandwidth services is exactly how we keep it.
+Going forward, our goal is to regularly improve our product offerings.
+We now provide enterprise items usually employed by larger firms, particularly: MPLS network service, gigabit ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Many of our carriers also deliver free managed Cisco routers for multi-year contracts.
+Primarily, our objective is to build a bond with you - our customer - that will last for years to come.
+Acquiring your trust is just what we do all the time.
+Saving you money on economical broadband services is how we keep it.